GENERAL TERMS AND CONDITIONS

 6 CONFIDENTIALITY

-(a) keep in confidence the other Party’s Confidential Information and protect the confidentiality of the information using the same degree of care it uses for its own Confidential Information (but not less than reasonable care);
+(a) keep in confidence the other Party’s Confidential Information and protect the confidentiality of the information using the same degree of care it uses for its own Confidential Information, however never less than a reasonable degree of care;

 (b) not disclose the other Party’s Confidential Information to any third party, except as may be permitted by this Section 6;